Home/Grains/Millet

 Can millet be eaten raw?

-Is millet good for weight loss?
+Is millet suitable for babies?